Peanut Butter Rice Krispie Balls

 - To thin out chocolate: if your chocolate is still too thick for dipping, add in another teaspoon of vegetable oil and mix away.
 Be careful though, if you add too much oil, the chocolate won’t stick to the peanut butter ball.

-- For smooth chocolate: you either need more vegetable oil -OR- the chocolate mixture still needs some microwaving to melt all the way.
+- For smooth chocolate: you either need more vegetable oil or the chocolate mixture still needs some microwaving to melt all the way.

 - Chocolate is hardening too fast: first things first, work quickly.
 Secondly, there is no shame in popping that chocolate back in the microwave for 10 seconds to get it loose again.
-You can do it!

 - The filling is sticking to my dipping utensil: either the filling is too cold or the chocolate is too hot!
-Adjust accordingly and try again 🙂
+Adjust accordingly and try again.

-Peanut Butter Balls
+Chocolate Peanut Butter Rice Krispie Balls

 Ingredients